 In April, 2009 the Court held evidentiary hearings concerning the SEC's claims against Utsick.
 At the conclusion of the hearings, the Court determined that Utsick utilized the Receivership Entities to perpetrate a massive Ponzi scheme and diverted money from investors for his personal benefit.
 The Court entered a judgment against Utsick in the amount of \$5,077,188.15.
-Utisck has appealed this ruling.
+Utisck appealed this ruling, but it was affirmed by the appellate court.
+Utsick did not appeal the appellate court's ruling and it is final.